euyangchai/DSproject/Referral-Propensity-Project/README.md

 # Referral Propensity Project

 #### DISCLAIMER
-I worked on this project during my internship at Setel Ventures.
-The data used for this project are actual customers' data collected.
-To protect Setel customer's data, I will only provide a brief walkthrough on the project workflow.
-Results from analyses and visualizations are ommited.
+I worked on this project during my internship at Setel Ventures and the data used are actual customers' data.
+To protect Setel customers' data, I will only provide a brief walkthrough on the project workflow, results from analyses and visualizations are ommited.

 ## Introduction